hgschmie/factorio-filter-combinator/README.md

 - [CompactCircuit](https://mods.factorio.com/mod/compaktcircuit) (filter combinators can be used in compact circuits)
 - [Picker Dollies](https://mods.factorio.com/mod/PickerDollies) (filter combinators can be moved and rotated)
-- [Nullius](https://mods.factorio.com/mod/nullius) support has been taken from the original filter combinator but not tested

 ## Functional support